 In response to a parliamentary question, the Government had also said that it wants and expects the BBC to continue with the concession:

 Many older people across the country value television as a way to stay connected with the world.
 That is why we have guaranteed the over 75s concession until June 2020, at which point the responsibility for the concession will transfer to the BBC.
 After that, it is for the BBC to decide on the future of the concession, but we have made it clear that we would want and expect it to continue with it.

 I would certainly want to maintain free TV licenses for pensioners on a low or modest income but I do feel that there is a case for well off pensioners to pay.
 I am not sure it is fair for someone much younger who is on a low wage having to pay but a pensioner who happens to have substantial income and wealth getting it for free.
 However, I reiterate that pensioners on low and modest incomes should remain exempt.

-I am hoping to be able to attend the Westminster Hall debate on Wednesday 8th May regarding TV licenses for over 75s, diary permitting, but in the meantime I also wrote out to Jeremy Wright MP, Secretary of State for Digital, Culture, Media and Sport, to put forward the concerns raised with me by my constituents and I include below a copy of the response I received.
+I attended the Westminster Hall debate on Wednesday 8th May regarding TV licenses for over 75s, but I also wrote out prior to this to Jeremy Wright MP, Secretary of State for Digital, Culture, Media and Sport, to put forward the concerns raised with me by my constituents and I include below a copy of the response I received.

 Since the announcement by the BBC on 10th June that under new rules, only low-income households where one person receives the pension credit benefit will still be eligible for a free licence, I have been contacted again by constituents with concerns over the impact that the changes will have and I have written again to Jeremy Wright MP, Secretary of State for Digital, Culture, Media and Sport.
 When I receive a reply I will include below a copy of the further response.